ankitsharma1999/Caesar-Cipher/README.md

 ### A Python script implementing the Caesar Cipher

-This is a simple python script that encrypts meassages using the [caesar cipher](http://www.practicalcryptography.com/ciphers/caesar-cipher/) algorithm
+This is a simple python script that encrypts messages using the [caesar cipher](http://www.practicalcryptography.com/ciphers/caesar-cipher/) algorithm